The short answer

 - No lock-in (so month-one discontinuation doesn't cost you a 6-month commitment)

-- Honest about compounded vs branded medication path
+- Clear about compounded vs branded medication path

 - Mobile-friendly intake (most first-time patients shop on their phone)